ibm-cloud-docs/vmware/manage-scc.md

 As a security or compliance focal, you can use the VMWare on {{site.data.keyword.BluSoftlayer_full}} [goals](#x2117978){: term} to help make sure that your organization is adhering to the external and internal standards for your industry.
 By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](#x2034950){: term}, you can identify potential issues as they arise.

-All of the goals for VMWare on {{site.data.keyword.BluSoftlayer_full}} are added to the {{site.data.keyword.cloud_notm}} Control Library profile but can also be mapped to other profiles.
+All of the goals for VMWare on {{site.data.keyword.BluSoftlayer_full}} are added to the {{site.data.keyword.cloud_notm}} Control Library but can also be mapped to other profiles.
 {: note}

 To start monitoring your resources, check out [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic-security-compliance-getting-started)